-Each site has a Comprehensive School Safety Plan, an Emergency Preparedness Plan, and a Crisis Intervention Plan.
+Each site has a Comprehensive Safe School Plan (CSSP), an Emergency Preparedness Plan, and a Crisis Intervention Plan.
 These three documents cover all aspects of campus safety.
 The plans are on file and available to all parents as well as the general public.
-The CSSP is reviewed and updated on a n annual basis by the School Site Council and subsequently Board Approved.
+The CSSP is reviewed and updated on an annual basis by the School Site Council and subsequently Board Approved.
 The CSSP is also on file at the Orange County Department of Education.
-The goal is to ensure a heathy, safe and drug-free environment on all Los Alamitos Unified School District campuses.
+The goal is to ensure a healthy, nurturing, safe and inclusive environment on all Los Alamitos Unified School District campuses.